makesmatheasy/makesmatheasy/README.md

   - Solution of Triangles
     - Law of Sines Calculator
     - Law of Cosines Calculator
-  - Sum and Difference Of Trignometric Function
+  - Sum and Difference Of Trigonometric Function

 - General Maths (with Steps)
   - Ackermann Function